sascha-pst/sascha-pst.github.io/_posts/2026-04-24-a-writer's-obituary.md

 ---
 We have rituals for people, real estate, marriages.
 We do not have rituals for careers, which is strange because we spend more waking hours with them than most spouses.
 What would the funeral look like?
 Will there be free food?
 Who would speak?

 Dearly beloved — Here lies the obituary of Sasha Schaps' career as a writer.
-She is survived by 403 pages personnel file, a LinkedIn presence, and the unshakeable conviction that she was good at that job.
+She is survived by a 403-page personnel file, a LinkedIn presence, and the unshakeable conviction that she was good at that job.
 She is preceded in death by a religiously-loved houseplant, black Amazon planter lost in transit.
 In lieu of flowers, please give a follow to @shopbiscuits on Instagram.

 The deceased was best known for a typo on slide 4, six years of "meets expectations" and an optimization framework so articulate it made the word ***machine*** sound affectionate.
 She had made it, but I had to leave.